denizTutuncu/SolanaPackage/README.md

 ## Contribution

-Contributions are always welcome.

-A GitHub Actions script is set up to automate the build and testing process of the project when changes are made to specific branches.
-The script specifies that the build-and-test job should run when a push and/or a pull request event occurs on the main branch.

-Developers should first clone the project and then create a new development branch to make changes.
-Pushing changes to the development branch and opening a pull request (PR) onto main will trigger GitHub Actions.
+### Viewing the Project

+This project is available for viewing directly on GitHub.
+Please note, the software and its contents are restricted for viewing only and may not be cloned, downloaded, or used in any form outside of the GitHub interface.

+### License

+This repository is governed by a custom license that restricts use, cloning, downloading, and redistribution.
+Modifications to the software are permitted only by collaborators who have been explicitly authorized in writing by Deniz Tutuncu.
+For full license details, see the [LICENSE.md](LICENSE.md) file.

+### Automated Processes

+#### GitHub Actions
+GitHub Actions are configured to automate the build and testing process for this project.
+These actions are triggered by activities performed by authorized collaborators:
-For Continuous Integration, 2 different scripts run to build and test the project on macOS and iOS.
-The steps include checking out the code, installing necessary profiles and certificates, selecting the appropriate version of Xcode, and specifying the build and test settings for each platform.
-The code is built using the "CI_macOS" and "CI_iOS" schemes, and tests are run with specific destination settings.
+- **Build and Test**: Automated scripts run for both macOS and iOS platforms when changes are made by authorized collaborators to specific branches.
+The process includes checking out the code, installing necessary profiles and certificates, and selecting the appropriate version of Xcode.

-For Continuous Deployment, the "Deploy" script runs after any changes on the main branch, triggering a build, archive, and deployment on App Store Connect.

-`A heartfelt expression of gratitude goes out to the Essential Developer Community and Caio Zullo for their priceless mentoring and guidance.`
+- **Continuous Integration**: The project employs two scripts, `CI_macOS` and `CI_iOS`, to build the software and run tests under specified destination settings.
+- **Continuous Deployment**: The `Deploy` script is responsible for automated deployment on App Store Connect following changes to the main branch by authorized collaborators.

+#### Contribution Guidelines

+Due to the restrictive licensing of this repository, contributions in the form of code modifications are not accepted unless the contributor is an authorized collaborator.
+For those authorized, changes should be committed to a designated development branch and submitted via pull request (PR) for review.

+### Continuous Integration and Deployment

+Detailed processes for Continuous Integration (CI) and Continuous Deployment (CD) are designed to ensure the highest standards of quality and functionality, exclusively managed by the project's maintainers.

+For any inquiries or to request authorization for collaboration, please contact Deniz Tutuncu directly.